AyaaMohammed/AyaaMohammed/README.md

 ### 💡 My Passion

-I'm passionate about building scalable applications that solve real-world problems and architecting clean, RESTful APIs.
+- 🚀 I'm passionate about building **scalable applications** that solve real-world problems
-I'm a fast learner, a team player, and always up for a challenge!
+- ⚡ I'm a **fast learner** who's always curious to explore new technologies
+- 🤝 I'm a **team player** who enjoys collaboration and solving challenges together

 ---